caraya/personal-blog/content/blog/updates-to-font-face-part-2.md

 [font-style](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-style) can also use ranges but it's a little more complex than `font-weight` and `font-stretch`.
 The possible values for the descriptor are:

 normal

-Selects the normal version of the font-family
+: Selects the normal version of the font-family

-If you use this value then it must be the only value for `font-style`
+: If you use this value then it must be the only value for `font-style`

 italic

-Specifies that font-face is an italicized version of the normal font

-If you use this value then it must be the only value for `font-style`
+: pecifies that font-face is an italicized version of the normal font : If you use this value then it must be the only value for `font-style`

 oblique

-Specifies that the font-face is an artificially sloped version of the normal font
+: Specifies that the font-face is an artificially sloped version of the normal font

 oblique with angle

-Selects a font classified as oblique, and additionally specifies an angle for the slant of the text
+: Selects a font classified as oblique, and additionally specifies an angle for the slant of the text

 oblique with angle range

-Selects a font classified as oblique, and additionally specifies a range of allowable angle for the slant of the text

-This will only work with variable fonts that make a range available

-Note that a range is only supported when the font-style is oblique
+: Selects a font classified as oblique, and additionally specifies a range of allowable angle for the slant of the text : This will only work with variable fonts that make a range available : Note that a range is only supported when the font-style is oblique

 ```css
 @font-face {